mayank99/riffs/README.md

 # riffs

-Riffs lets you easily clip and share sections of a song ("riffs").
+Riffs lets you easily clip sections of a song ("riffs").

 Give it a try at [riffs.run](http://riffs.run).
 Search for a song, drag the slider around to select start/end times, then create a clip!

+_Note: This currently doesn't work in Safari because Apple doesn't support opus in webm containers._

 ## Development